From both sides of the Atlantic, from Ireland to America, from Oldies to Irish to Classic Rock to Originals, this is the band with variety.

 Tommy and Jan have recorded four albums together in addition to their solo works, and are currently working on a fifth.

-The band varies for different venues, and features Keith Sammut on keyboards and vocals, Dom Lavin on accordian and vocals, Barry Wiesenfeld on bass, flute and vocals, and Russ T. Blades on drums and percusion.
+The band varies for different venues, and features John Reynolds on fiddle, Dom Lavinon accordian and vocals, Barry Wiesenfeldon bass, flute and vocals, and Russ T. Blades on drums and percussion.

 The band has a repertoire of almost a thousand songs, from Sinatra to Billy Joel, the Beatles to the Wolfetones, originals to classic rock.
 Variety with a capital "V"